antoinedeschenes/sftpgo/docs/full-configuration.md

     - If `proxy_protocol` is set to 1 and we receive a proxy header from an IP that is not in the list then the connection will be accepted and the header will be ignored
     - If `proxy_protocol` is set to 2 and we receive a proxy header from an IP that is not in the list then the connection will be rejected
   - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post connect hook](./post-connect-hook.md) for more details.
 Leave empty to disable
+  - `failed_login_hook`, string.
+Absolute path to the command to execute or HTTP URL to notify.
+See [Failed login hook](./failed-login-hook.md) for more details.
+Leave empty to disable
 - **"sftpd"**, the configuration for the SFTP server
   - `bind_port`, integer.
 The port used for serving SFTP requests.
 Default: 2022
   - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: ""